2.3 Medicaid & Dual-Eligibles

 • Medicaid is generally the payer of last resort, so all other coverage including Medicare must be billed first.

-• Dual-eligible beneficiaries qualify for both Medicare and Medicaid; Medicare Savings Programs (QMB, SLMB, QI, QDWI) help cover Medicare premiums and cost-sharing.
+• Dual-eligible beneficiaries qualify for both Medicare and Medicaid; Medicare Savings Programs (QMB, SLMB, QI, QDWI) help cover Medicare premiums and cost-sharing, and QMB patients cannot be balance-billed.

 Medicaid Is a Federal-State Partnership